siberianfox/tinygwiki/Troubleshooting.md

 See also: [Crash/Reset on Move](https://github.com/synthetos/TinyG/wiki/Troubleshooting#crashreset-on-move)

 ## Z Axis Stalls During Gcode File
 **PROBLEM**: The Z axis stalls when running a gcode file.
-We have seen this happen on some Shapeokos and otehr machines.
+We have seen this happen on Shapeokos and other machines that have very different dynamics between the XY and Z axes.

 **DIAGNOSIS**: Z axes often have different dynamics than the X and Y axes, and are not capable of the maximum velocities or jerk that the X and Y can sustain.
-This is especially true for machines that use belts for X and Y and screws for Z (such as the Shapeoko), or have fast, multi-start screws for X and Y and finer pitched screws for Z. The Probotix Fireball has 5 TPI screws for X and Y and 12 TPI for Z.
+This is especially true for machines that use belts for X and Y and screws for Z (such as the Shapeoko2), or have fast, multi-start screws for X and Y and finer pitched screws for Z. The Probotix Fireball has 5 TPI screws for X and Y and 12 TPI for Z.

 Try dropping the Z axis to minimal settings, getting it to work, then ramping settings back up.
 For a typical screw-driven Z like a Shapeoko you might try:
 <pre>